Sea level rise in Venice: Sewage systems

-Impact on building foundations
+Building foundations

-The constant exposure to saltwater significantly affects the structural integrity of Venice's buildings, leading to long-term challenges in preservation and restoration.
 Saltwater intrusion weakens building foundations over time, contributing to structural instability.
-This is particularly problematic in Venice, where many buildings are constructed using porous materials such as brick and limestone, which readily absorb saltwater.
-The absorption of saltwater accelerates the deterioration of these materials, causing them to crumble and erode.
-As a result, the costs associated with maintaining and restoring these historic structures are increasing.
-The ongoing rise in sea levels exacerbates these issues, as more frequent and severe flooding events lead to greater saltwater exposure.
+This is problematic in Venice, where many buildings were and are constructed using porous materials such as brick and limestone, which readily absorb saltwater.
+The absorption of saltwater accelerates the deterioration of these materials, causing erosion.
+The costs associated with maintaining and restoring, preserving, and maintaining historic structures are increasing.
+More frequent flooding compounds these issues.

-Adaptation and mitigation strategies: current and proposed measures to protect Venice
+Adaptation measures

-Venice faces increasing threats from rising sea levels and storm surges, prompting the implementation of several protective measures.
-One of the most significant projects is the MOSE (MOdulo Sperimentale Elettromeccanico) system, which consists of 78 retractable gates located at the three inlets of the Venetian Lagoon—Lido, Malamocco, and Chioggia.
+One of the most well known projects is the MOSE system, which consists of 78 retractable gates, located at the three inlets of the Venetian Lagoon.
 The gates are about 60 feet long and 60 feet wide.
 They are attached to heavy concrete foundations on the sea floor through giant hinges.
 The decision to close the gates is based on meteorological factors.
-The weather conditions are monitored from the Acqua Alta Oceanographic Tower, installed about 15 km off the coast of Venice in 1970.
-When the tide rises to the point of flooding, air compressors expel seawater from the gates and fill them with air.
+When flooding is iminent, air compressors expel seawater from the gates and fill them with air.
 The buoyancy of the gates cause them to rise above sea level.
-The process of raising the gates takes about 30 minutes.
-These gates are connected between man-made islands that house the control systems.
-They are designed to rise the day of storm surges, which are identified 1 to 5 days before a high tide event.
-MOSE can protect the city from tides of up to three meters (9.8 feet); however, due to accelerating climate change, it is estimated to be effective for only about three more decades before requiring replacement.
-The project has been controversial due to its high cost and concerns over its environmental impact, particularly the potential for water stagnation in Venice's canals during extended periods of deployment.
-When the gates are closed it disrupts the circulation of lagoon water.
-This stagnant water could lead to a loss of biodiversity due to the build up of waste water.
+This process takes about thirty minutes.
+The gates are connected between man-made islands that house the control systems.
+The system can protect the city from tides of up to three meters (9.8 feet); however, due to accelerating climate change, it is estimated to be effective until the 2030s before requiring replacement.
+The project has been controversial due to its high cost and concerns over its environmental impact.
+This includes the potential for water stagnation in Venice's canals and lagoon during extended periods of deployment.
+This stagnant water can lead to the build up of waste water which, in turn, would lead to a loss of biodiversity as well.

+In addition to MOSE, Venice monitors weather conditions from the Acqua Alta Oceanographic Tower.
+Built in 1970, the tower is located bout 15 km off the coast.